-Refunds for the 2021 tax year are already being processed and sent out to taxpayers all over the country.
-According to the IRS, as of Feb.
-4 over 4 million refunds had been issued.
+Refunds for the previous tax year are already being processed and sent out to taxpayers all over the country.
+According to the IRS, as of December 2023, over 162 million refunds had been issued.

 How Long Does It Take To Get Your Tax Refund?